 Sometimes, the change isn’t to the device itself but to how you make it.
 You might move production to a new facility, bring a previously outsourced process in-house, or update your sterilization method.
 As long as these changes don’t alter the finished device’s specifications, performance, or safety profile, they are often suitable for a Special 510(k).
 You’ll need to lean on your quality system and validation data to demonstrate that the device produced by the new process is identical to the one previously cleared.
 This allows you to make important operational improvements without the lengthy review of a Traditional 510(k).

-What to Expect During the Review
+What Happens During the FDA Review?

 After you submit your Special 510(k), the FDA’s review clock starts ticking.
 This part of the process is much more direct than a Traditional 510(k) review because the agency is focused only on the specific modifications you’ve made.
 The FDA operates on the basis that your company already has solid quality and design control systems in place, which allows them to assess your changes based on the summary documentation you provide.
 This streamlined approach is what makes the Special 510(k) such a powerful tool for bringing updated devices to market efficiently.
 Understanding what happens during this period will help you set clear expectations and be ready for any questions that might come your way.